 For what it’s worth, I have a video of Khimoune playing with his turtles on location . .

 Horrors.
-My experience with these sorts of things, where people point to a war and denounce violence followed by Conservatives being furious that anyone would say war wasn’t awesome, is that the Veterans are usually okay with the calls for peace.
+My experience with these sorts of things, where people point to a war and denounce violence, followed by conservatives being furious that anyone would say that war wasn’t awesome, is that the veteran themselves are usually okay with the calls for peace.
 They know the price of violence — all violence.
 Many of them find it hard to sleep not for what was done to them, but for what they had to do.
 Let’s not put anyone in that predicament again, okay?
-Done.
+Can we?
+Okay.

 Incidentally, just what is “The American Patriot Blog”?
 It’s “The Official Blog of the American Patriot: Michael J. Maxim.”
-The one and only.
+Oh, the one and only.